Purpose of this article

 Key points to understand:

-- Scores for these indicators in GRESB are calculated and displayed at the portfolio level, not per asset
+- GRESB scores are calculated and displayed at the portfolio level — assets are not individually scored

-- Blue banners explain how each table maps to the GRESB indicator
+- Blue banners within each table explain how the table maps to the relevant GRESB indicator

-- RA1 tables can be used for manual population in the GRESB Portal
+- RA1 tables can be used to support manual population in the GRESB Portal

 Important note on GRESB guidance

-It is always the user’s responsibility to verify requirements, scoring rules, and interpretation directly against official GRESB documentation.
+It is always the user's responsibility to verify requirements, scoring rules, and interpretations directly against official GRESB documentation.

 GRESB methodologies, indicator definitions, and scoring approaches may change between reporting cycles.
 Scaler does not guarantee that Knowledge Base articles reflect the most recent GRESB guidance at all times.